-The church of brick and flint had been begun a year before to E E Scotts design (B 30 p772).
-It was consecrated in 1873, though the western part of the nave, tower and spire were only finished in 1879, when Scotts then partner R S Hyde was also involved (ICBS) _ Quartermain ((W) p126) shows it in the interim with a small belfry.
-The design is influenced by G E Streets work of the period, notably St Saviour, Eastbourne, but lacks that churchs originality.
+The church of brick and flint had been begun a year before to E E Scott‘s design (B 30 p772).
+It was consecrated in 1873, though the western part of the nave, tower and spire were only finished in 1879, when Scott’s then partner R S Hyde was also involved (ICBS).
+Quartermain ((W) p126) shows it in the interim with a small belfry.
+The design is influenced by G E Street’s work of the period, notably St Saviour, Eastbourne, but lacks the originality of that church.
 Except for tracery in the chancel the windows were originally lancets, grouped in the aisles and clerestory (the south aisle has been rebuilt).
 The tower is well proportioned, but the shingled spire has lost its lucarnes and thus fails to provide a strong enough termination.
 The interior displays influences which have not been fully understood; for instance, the polychrome red and yellow facing bricks of the walls clash with the brown and grey stone.
-Some detail is clumsy, such as the shafts on each arcade pier, which rise (image) to the roof and with the string-courses and hook-corbels recall nothing so much as old fashioned external plumbing.
+Some detail is clumsy, such as the shafts on each arcade pier, which rise to the roof and with the string-courses and hook-corbels recall nothing so much as old fashioned external plumbing.

 Later changes included the rebuilding of the south aisle with a chapel in 1903-05 by Hyde (WSRO Par 99/4/3).
-It is wider, with larger windows containing poor tracery – the north aisle was never rebuilt as intended – and the south transept was also lengthened.
-The lack of a reredos deprives the east end of a much needed focus and the bareness of the chancel is emphasised by the whitewashed walls.
+It is wider, with larger windows containing poor tracery and the south transept was also lengthened.
+Plans for treating the north aisle similarly were not carried out.
+Inside, the lack of a reredos deprives the east end of a much needed focus and the bareness of the chancel is emphasised by the whitewashed walls.
 In 1982, an extension was built against the north aisle, from which it is entered, designed by R Brough (church website).
 It is built of flint and brick to match the main church.

 A proposed scheme of redundancy for the parish was announced in 2015 but rejected by the Church Commissioners.
-A major reason stated was the anticipated high cost of necessary building repairs.
-The proposal had also to be seen in the light of the pastoral re-organisation of Worthing, which foresaw the joining of the parish to that of St Matthew .
+A major reason stated for the proposal was the anticipated high cost of necessary repairs.
+The proposal was also to be seen in the light of the pastoral re-organisation of Worthing, which foresaw the joining of the parish to that of St Matthew.
 Since the rejection of the proposal an ambitious scheme of repairs has been started, of which the most visible aspect was the re-shingling of the spire in the summer of 2016.
-Following the completion of this, some work on the interior will be undertaken.
+In the same year work on the interior was undertaken (church website).